 Beware of unhealthy dog treats trying to sell you a decent rawhide alternative.
 I was given a box of SmartBones in error, by a supplier, recently.
 I was going to give them to a rescue until I looked at them closely.
 The label was so confusing: made in PRC (People’s Republic of China), registered in the EU in the UK, with an Italian barcode number.
 Watch the video to see what I thought of the ingredients.
 Needless to say I was less than impressed.

-Just remember to add them into your dog’s daily ration so you’re not overfeeding them and always supervise your dog while they’re eating.
+Just remember to add healthy dog chews into your dog’s daily ration so you’re not overfeeding them and always supervise your dog while they’re eating.